-In Theorem \ref{thm:regret_discrete} there are two parts in the upper bound.
-The first part $O(\ln^2 T/(\sigma_\cD^2\Delta_{i_0}^2))$ is the regret incurred by wrongly accept or reject low-cost and boundary-cost arrivals.
-The remaining part is the regret incurred by wrongly accept or reject high-cost arrivals.
-This part is analogous to regret upper bounds of canonical re-solving heuristics in standard online knapsack problems (see, e.g., \citealt{bumpensanti2020re}, \citealt{vera2021bayesian}).
-In a nutshell, Theorem \ref{thm:regret_discrete} states that under some carefully chosen buffer parameters, the $\LB$ policy achieves an $\tilde O(1)$ regret.
+In Theorem \ref{thm:regret_discrete_general} there are two parts in each of the upper bounds. \begin{itemize} \item The last term can be interpreted as the regret incurred by wrongly accepting or rejecting high-cost arrivals.
+This part has some analogy to regret upper bounds of canonical re-solving heuristics in standard online knapsack problems (see, e.g., \citealt{bumpensanti2020re}, \citealt{vera2021bayesian}).
+However, the main difference lies in the fact that our choice of $K_i$ leads to bounds only concerned with the ``boundary'' high-cost arrival of type $i_0+2$, while standard re-solving heuristics such as $\Bayes$, if translated in our setting, yield a choice of $K_i'=\Delta_i-p_ia_i/2\geq K_i$ and leads to a bound of $O(\sum_{i>i_0+1}1/p_i)$ which is related to \textit{all} high-cost arrivals.

+\item The remaining part is the regret incurred by wrongly accepting or rejecting low-cost and ``boundary'' arrivals.
+To be more precise, under some carefully chosen safety buffer parameters, the $\MLB$ policy achieves an $\tilde O(1)$ regret.
+In fact, if the $\DLP$ solution is non-degenerate, then the $\MLB$ policy achieves a $O(\ln T)$ regret.
+Otherwise, $\MLB$ incurs a $O(\ln^2 T)$ regret.
 In fact, our proof further suggests that beyond the specifically chosen parameters in \eqref{eq:discrete-C}, as long as the buffer parameters are not too small:

-then Theorem \ref{thm:regret_discrete} still holds, though the absolute constant term can be varying according to our choice of buffer values.
+then Theorem \ref{thm:regret_discrete_general} still holds, though the absolute constant term can be varying according to our choice of buffer values. \end{itemize}